Tang-DJ/LeetCode/README.md

-# codewars
+# leetCode
-learning records of codewars
+learning records of leetCode